Skip to main content

 Biography

-In 2023-24, Natalie will be teaching Employment and Tort Law on the LLB and International Protection of Human Rights on the LLM.
+In the academic year 2025-26, Natalie will be teaching Employment Law on the LLB and teaching and module leading on International Protection of Human Rights on the LLM.
+She will also be the PGR Development Coordinator for Durham Law School.
 Natalie welcomes inquiries for PhD supervision from prospective doctoral students in her areas of research interest.

 Research interests

-Labour law; human rights, including as relevant to (domestic) workers' rights, rights of women and migrants, socio-economic rights, and positive duties; feminist and anti-racist approaches, Latin America; business and human rights.
+Labour law; human rights, including as relevant to the rights of marginalised workers such as domestic, care, and agricultural workers, platform work and the gig economy, rights of women and migrants, socio-economic rights, and positive duties; regional protection of human rights, particularly the Inter-American system.

 Publications